-Strategic implementation of low-carbon development pathways requires a denser landscape of climate institutions with the capacity to provide strategy setting, enhanced coordination, and the ability to mediate between contending interests.
+Strategic implementation of low-carbon development pathways and climate resilience requires a denser landscape of climate institutions with the capacity to provide strategy setting, enhanced coordination, and the ability to mediate between contending interests.
 What kind of institutional reforms does this require at the national level and sub-national levels?
-SFC aims to build on its team members' longstanding work on climate institutions.
+SFC aims to build on its team members' longstanding work on climate institutions7.
 Indian climate institutions have proliferated over the past fifteen years since the formation of the National Action Plan on Climate Change.
-This has led to a somewhat ad hoc opportunistic approach that has delivered some notable successes, such as the National Solar Mission.
-At the same time, the institutional structure has yet to fully cohere into a framework that can address key governance challenges, notably strategic capacity, coordination ability, and institutions to build consensus.
-Indian climate governance will be more effective if it is well tailored to the particular nature of Indian federalism.
+This has led to a somewhat ad hoc opportunistic approach8 that has delivered some notable successes, such as

 Figure 3: A possible climate governance architecture for India.
-Source: Author generated
+Source: Adapted from Dubash et al. (2021)9